-- 1. Open the IDOL Server configuration file and find the [FieldProcessing] section. - 2.
+- 1. In the IDOL Content configuration file, find the [FieldProcessing] section. - 2.
 Create a new field processing rule to read the document field that specifies the security type.
 Set the following parameters:

 Parameter Value PropertyFieldCSVs The names of document fields that the rule should read.
-PropertyMatch The values that the fields specified by PropertyFieldCSVs can have for the field process to be applied.
-Property The name of the section in the IDOL configuration file that specifies the property to apply to the document.
+PropertyMatch The values that the fields specified by PropertyFieldCSVs must have for the field process to be applied.
+Property The name of the property to apply to the document.
+You can specify any name, but when you create the property, you must use the same name.

-In the following example, IDOL Server looks for the document field SECURITYTYPE.
+In the following example, IDOL looks for the document field SECURITYTYPE.
 If the field exists and the contains the value NT, IDOL applies the property SecurityNT\V4: